 Let’s face it, penguins are some of the cutest animals on earth.
 No one skips the penguin exhibit at the zoo.
 It’s usually more packed than almost any other display!
 But cute animals don’t always equate to good pets.

 In this case, penguins could be one of the worst pets ever.
-This is due to a variety of factors, including excessive care needs, massive appetites, social needs that necessitate a pack of 20 or more birds, not to mention the insane illegality of owning a penguin.
+This is due to a variety of factors, including excessive care needs, massive appetites, and social needs that necessitate a pack of 20 or more birds, not to mention the insane illegality of owning a penguin.
 Sorry if this dashed your hopes of keeping a penguin as a pet, but if you’d like to learn more about why this isn’t possible or legal, then keep reading.

 Penguins are considered exotic animals.
 Now, that doesn’t necessarily make them illegal to own.
 There are many exotic animals that are perfectly legal to keep as pets in the United States.
 Granted, some of these animals will require you to get permits and prove you have proper accommodations for them.
 Furthermore, laws regarding the sale, possession, and purchase of exotic animals differ from state to state.